Thomas S. Monson

 “I always want the Lord to know that if He needs an errand run, Tom Monson will run that errand for Him.”

-This motto has driven the life of Thomas S. Monson, who is known for his commitment to following spiritual promptings, especially when they relate to the rescue of others.
-“Tommy” Monson isn’t one to take himself too seriously.
-He was a rowdy young boy, and has kept his childlike spirit—he has been known to wiggle his ears for the entire world in general conference.
-However, he does take seriously his duty to serve and help his fellow man as the Lord directs.
+This motto drove the life of Thomas S. Monson, who was known for his commitment to following spiritual promptings, especially as they related to the rescue of others.
+“Tommy” Monson wasn’t one to take himself too seriously.
+He was a rowdy young boy, and he kept his childlike spirit in adulthood—he once wiggled his ears for the entire world in general conference.
+However, he did take seriously his duty to serve and help his fellow man as the Lord directed him.